 - Providing you with reliable information about your diagnosis and treatment plan

 - Providing you with information on dealing with the effects of treatment and how to get further help to deal with specific problems you may be having

 - Coordinating your care – wherever you are in your cancer journey

 - You must be a patient of the hospital where the nurse is based to access this service

-- You will be able to ask your hospital doctor to contact the nurse on your behalf
+- You can ask your hospital doctor to contact the nurse on your behalf

 - You can contact PCFA who can advise if the service is available in your area

-This will be a free service.
-It will be available Monday to Friday during normal office hours.
+This is a free service.
+It is available Monday to Friday during normal office hours.
 It is not an emergency service and you should contact your nearest emergency service for urgent issues.